The cancellation process of a group health insurance policy can be carried out in the following ways :

 Case Study 2

 R.J Bank is offering group health insurance to its savings bank account holders.
 Without pre-policy medical checkups, the bank is offering group medical insurance, which is available both as individual and family floater options.
-In March, this year, the company renewed its group health insurance policy and covered its new saving bank account holders.
+In March, this year, the company renewed its group health insurance policy and covered its new savings bank account holders.
 For those account holders who died in the previous policy year or closed their accounts with R.J Bank, their insurance coverage was cancelled.

 Case Study 3

 As a leading health insurance company, ABC Insurance Company has been offering different health insurance policies to both individuals and corporate.
-Last year, J.S Mills, a distinguished name in the clothing business, approached the insurer to buy a group health insurance for its 500 employees.
+Last year, J.S Mills, a distinguished name in the clothing business, approached the insurer to buy a group health insurance policy for its 500 employees.
 Though J.S Mills was offering various health insurance benefits to its employees, it was the first time that the company decided to buy a group health insurance policy as well.

 One of the representatives of the ABC Insurance Company visited J.S Mills, where the HR department of the company gave the complete details of the employees, withholding information related to the age group of employees.
 ABC Insurance Company issued a group health insurance policy on the basis of information shared by J.S Mills.
 However, one month after the issuance of the policy, the insurance company started receiving claims from employees aged above 45 years due to cardiac ailments.
 Though the number of claims was few, the insurance company decided to cancel the policy because J.S Mill hides the maximum age limit of its employees.